 - 6.4.16 Three separate surveys addressing recreational impacts to the New Forest National Park were jointly commissioned by six local planning authorities (Test Valley Borough Council, Eastleigh Borough Council, New Forest District Council, New Forest National Park Authority, Southampton City Council and Wiltshire Council), together with Natural England and Forestry England.
 The surveys were undertaken across the New Forest SAC/SPA/Ramsar in 2018 / 2019 and included: - A telephone survey with residents living around the New Forest (25km radius); - Face-face interviews and counts of people at a range of car parks and other access points across the New Forest SAC/SPA/Ramsar; and - A series of simultaneous counts of vehicles using set parking locations across the New Forest SAC/SPA/Ramsar. - 6.4.17 Based on counts made at 56 formal car park locations during the on-site survey, the authors estimate 2,007,144 visits across the year to the surveyed locations.
 These car parks represent 38% of formal car parks within the New Forest and on that basis the authors estimate that the overall number of person visits across the year to the SAC/SPA/Ramsar is therefore likely to be over 4 million and could be up to 5.3 million.
 These counts also only represent car entries to the park; there are also a number of foot entry points for which it was not possible within the scope of the study to scale up the visitor counts.
 An estimate of annual visitor numbers was also made using data from the vehicle counts carried out at 270 parking locations across the New Forest.
 These vehicle counts suggest around 5.7 million person visits per year.
 Overall, the authors conclude that footfall within the New Forest SAC/SPA/Ramsar is likely to be between 5 and 6 million visitors per year, and this excludes people walking out from campsites, other holiday accommodation and the town and village centres. - 6.4.18 In February 2021 Footprint Ecology produced a follow up report to the New Forest surveys providing clarification and advice relating to an appropriate 'zone of influence' or 'catchment area' within which visitors from new development are likely to have a significant impact on the New Forest SAC/SPA/Ramsar (Liley & Caals, 2021).
-Using the 75th percentile for visitors traveling from home (derived from the straight-line distance from the interviewee postcode to survey location) a 13.79km zone of influence was defined from the SAC/SPA/Ramsar boundary.
-This essentially marks out the zone from within which most visitors originate. - The report does however recommend that the zone of influence should be modified to exclude the following local authorities: Fareham, Gosport and the Isle of Wight.
+Using the 75th percentile for visitors travelling from home (derived from the straight-line distance from the interviewee postcode to survey location) a 13.79km zone of influence was defined from the SAC/SPA/Ramsar boundary.
+This essentially marks out the zone from within which most visitors originate. - 6.4.19 The report recommends that the zone of influence should be modified to exclude the following local authorities: Fareham, Gosport and the Isle of Wight.
 This is to take into account the particular geographic barrier of Southampton Water and the Solent.
-In these Boroughs, it is recommended that large developments of around 200 or more dwellings within 15km of the SAC/SPA/Ramsar boundary should be subject to project HRA and that mitigation may be required.
-This could be either through the provision of very high-quality local greenspace or a reduced per dwelling contribution to the strategic mitigation scheme (see below).
+Despite these recommendations, it is Natural England's view that the Footprint Ecology survey data indicate higher visit rates in the western parts of Fareham compared to the average visit rate.
+Therefore, in Natural England's view, visitors originating from these parts of the Borough are contributing to an in-combination effect on the New Forest, and it is Natural England's advice that the 13.8km zone of influence be applied across the whole Borough to ensure the necessary certainty required under the Habitats Regulations.
+In response, all net new overnight accommodation in the Borough within 13.8km of the New Forest will need to comply with the